ShivanS93/100-days-of-code/r1-log.md

 Working on numPy from Python for Data Analysis covering:
 - arithmetic and indexing with arrays
 Working on python and AWS EC2

+## R1D71

+Python for Data Analysis:
+- Universal Functions
+- Array-Orientated programming
+- Mathematical/Statistical methods
+All with NumPy
+Day 26 of Data.